vdharmendra/ScrollFeast-Dynamic-Background-Scroll-Animation-for-Food-Lovers/README.md

-# 🍔 ScrollFeast | Dynamic Background Scroll Animation for Food Lovers
+# 🍔 ScrollFeast | Dynamic Background Scroll Animation for Travel Lovers

-**ScrollFeast** is a visually engaging, scroll-triggered background animation project designed to elevate food and lifestyle websites.
-As users scroll through the page, bold background images change to create an immersive storytelling experience — perfect for fast food brands, menus, product reveals, or interactive landing pages.
+**ScrollFeast** is a visually engaging, scroll-triggered background animation project designed to elevate Travel and lifestyle websites.
+As users scroll through the page, bold background images change to create an immersive storytelling experience — perfect for fast Travel brands, menus, product reveals, or interactive landing pages.

 ## 🚀 Profile
 <a href="https://www.linkedin.com/in/dharmendraverma95/" target="_blank">🧑‍💻 LinkedIn Profile </a> | <a href="https://www.behance.net/dhirukumar" target="_blank">🧑‍💻 Behance Profile </a>